 While working with an enterprise client frequently means larger budgets to play with, it can also mean more red tape and a longer approval process to get the campaign off the ground.

 There’s really no silver bullet to speed things up on the client’s end, but being organized and supplying persuasive data can greatly help to reduce friction.
-Here are some stats that support the effectiveness and high ROI of video communication:
+By highlighting the impact and return on investment (ROI) of video content with eye-opening stats, you can better convince stakeholders to give the green light.

-• According to a poll of 120 U.S. ad agencies, client interest in video ads is up 89% with 72% of those same agencies saying they’ve found online video advertising as effective, if not more effective, than TV advertising.
-This means that the way people consume content is changing — more people are streaming TV online and watching video in their social media feeds and on YouTube — and clients are realizing that the ad content shown to these audiences needs to change as well, largely favoring online video campaigns.
+These businesses know that the way people consume content has changed.
+More people are streaming TV online and watching video in their social media feeds and on YouTube — and that means the ad content shown to these audiences needs to change as well, largely favoring online video campaigns.
 It’s an undeniable video marketing trend.

-• Data has shown that videos under one minute typically achieve a viewer retention rate of 80% while videos that are 2-3 minutes in length get around 60% viewer retention.
+Data has also shown that videos under one minute typically achieve a viewer retention rate of 80% while videos that are 2-3 minutes in length get around 60% viewer retention.
 Videos in the range of 5-10 minutes tend to get just over 50% retention.
-This shows that viewers, by and large, are watching because they’re actively engaged with the video’s message.
-They drop-off once they feel like they’ve gotten the gist.
+This shows that viewers, by and large, are watching because they’re actively engaged with the video’s message, only dropping off once they feel like they’ve gotten the gist.

 Show Your Video Production Competitive Edge